 What if, by sharing my story, it leads to the healing of someone else?
 What if God uses what I thought was the worst thing about me and makes something beautiful out of it?
 What if He does that for you, too?

 By sharing my story and being a part of the next Forgiven and Set Free study, my healing continues.
 We all know healing is a process.
 I’ve started an amazing journey, but I’m not done.
 This study was transformative, but it was also hard work.
 The more you bring your secret out of the dark and into the light, the less control it has over you.
 That’s where the freedom comes from.

-I’m coming back this fall.
-Our next group is starting at the end of August.
 If abortion is part of your story and you are looking for a safe place to heal after abortion, please consider joining us.
-If you can relate to anything I’ve shared, please think about sending an email, however reluctant you may be, to the leader, Anita, at and connect with her today.
+If you can relate to anything I’ve shared, please think about sending an email, however reluctant you may be, to the leader, Anita, at [email protected] and connect with her today.